THE HUMAN GOD.

 Since God created us out of nothing, couldn’t God have suddenly appeared without warning to fix some of the havoc that God created?

 God gave us the freewill to commit original sin, the freewill to be inhumane, the freewill to kill, the freewill to enslave other humans, and then God will judge us at the end!
-This is similar to medicine after death.
+This is like medicine after death.

 When God was threatened with the Tower of Babel (Genesis 11: 3 – 9), God intervened by making the people speak different languages.